Finding a traineeship

-You can only apply for Erasmus+ Traineeship funding once you have secured a suitable position abroad.
+You can only apply for Erasmus+ funding once you have secured a placement abroad with a suitable organisation.

-It is your responsibility to find a traineeship, but there are several ways in which the University can support you in your search for the perfect placement.
+It is your responsibility to find a placement, but there are many resources available to help you find the perfect traineeship.

-If you’re looking for a traineeship within your field of specialisation, it is a good idea to speak to your supervisor or school exchange coordinator, as they might be able to recommend overseas organisations that are relevant for your degree.
+If you’re looking for a traineeship within your specific field, it is a good idea to speak to your supervisor or school exchange coordinator.
+They might be able to recommend overseas organisations that are relevant for your degree.

 Look for academic publications in your subject – which institutions or private companies are involved?
 Can you contact them directly?